IBM/maximo-visual-inspector-dashboard/README.md

 <img src="https://i.imgur.com/5mKNIOL.png">

-Click the Login button at the top and enter your IBM Visual Insights credentials.
+Click the Login button at the top and enter your IBM Maximo Visual Inspection credentials.
 These credentials should be included in the welcome letter when your PowerAI instance provisioned.
-This input form requires a username, password, and url where the PAIV instance can be accessed.
+This input form requires a username, password, and url where the instance can be accessed.

 <img src="https://i.imgur.com/ugPunEd.png">

 ## 5. Upload images to be processed via dashboard

-After providing our IBM Visual Insights credentials, we can then use the dashboard to Let's upload a video or image to be processed by our custom model.
+After providing our IBM Maximo Visual Inspection credentials, we can then use the dashboard to Let's upload a video or image to be processed by our custom model.
 We'll do this by clicking the "Upload Image(s)" button in the upper menu.
 Then, drag and drop images that need to be analyzed.
 Select a model from the selection dropbox, and then click the "Upload" button.

 <img src="https://i.imgur.com/1w8min3.png">